Today In History logo TIH

 1454

-Teutonic Knights routed the Polish army at Chojnice, capturing thousands of soldiers including several nobles in a crushing defeat early in the Thirteen Years' War.
-The loss forced Poland to rely on mercenary forces and urban militias for the remainder of the conflict, reshaping the military balance in the Baltic region.
+The Teutonic Knights routed the Polish army at Chojnice early in the Thirteen Years' War, capturing thousands of soldiers and several nobles in a crushing defeat that shattered Poland's regular military forces.
+King Casimir IV was forced to rely on mercenary companies and urban militias from Prussia's rebellious cities for the remainder of the conflict, fundamentally changing the character of the war.
+The shift to mercenary warfare drained the treasury but ultimately outlasted the Teutonic Order's capacity to sustain long campaigns.

 1544